Carpetsmoker/password-bunny/README.markdown

 Minimal passwords strength, score of 0 to 4 based on a estimation of the actual crack time.
 See ‘Password strength checking’ above.

+- `s:private = 0`
+Start ‘private mode’ by default (name of site isn’t displayed in the fold text).

 A score of 4 is recommended (this is the default), 3 is acceptable, 2 or lower is strongly discouraged